polakowo/gpt2bot/README.md

 #### 18/01/2020

 - EOS token is being checked during generation -> gpt2bot is now fast enough to be run on CPU.
+- Add support for maximum mutual information (MMI) -> more quality, but slower.

 ## References